 Having dementia means experiencing progressive cognitive impairment.
 When this is happening to you, you find yourself suddenly unable to do things you’ve been able to do for decades without thinking.

 To find yourself suddenly unable to do something simple is terrifying.
 If you realize that you are becoming increasingly impaired, you know that depending on others to provide for your every need is coming.
-You know you’ll become more and more of a burden and you also know you will have to trust those who love you to keep you safe and comfortable.
+You know you’ll become more and more of a burden.
+You also know you will have to trust those who love you to keep you safe and comfortable.

 For someone experiencing dementia, becoming increasingly confused is unavoidable.
 As their companions, we do them a great kindness when we help them become comfortable with it.

-If I want my loved one to feel safe being in my care – and be comfortable with the constraints dementia creates – I will have to become an easygoing and nonjudgmental partner in accomplishing what needs to be done each day.
-If my responses are concern or irritation when my loved one doesn’t understand what should happen next, I am putting myself in a position of superiority and we will have problems.
+If I want my loved one to feel safe being in my care—and be comfortable with the constraints dementia creates—I need to become an easygoing and nonjudgmental partner in accomplishing what needs to be done.
+If I communicate concern or irritation when my loved one doesn’t understand what should happen next, I am putting myself in a position of superiority, which means we will have problems.

-My role as someone spending time with a person with dementia is that of a teammate – a fellow traveler on the road of forgetfulness and finder of ways to enjoy the world intuitively.
-If I am there as a companion rather than a superior, we will have a pleasant time together.
+My role when I’m with someone experiencing dementia is that of teammate—a fellow traveler on the road of forgetfulness, and fellow finder of ways to enjoy the world intuitively.
+If I am there as a companion rather than as a superior, we will have a pleasant time together.

-People with dementia learn either that they are safe in our care or not through their day-to-day experiences with us.
-It’s up to us to use our rational thought skills to help them become more comfortable as their condition progresses.
+People with dementia continue to learn experientially.
+They will either learn that they are safe in our care, or that they are not, through their day-to-day experiences with us.
+It’s up to us to help them learn that they are still safe even as the dementia progresses.